incepter/react-async-states/packages/docs/docs/api/0-the-whole-api.md

-  patchConfig, // patches the config related to the producer flags, // the subscription mode: listen, source, hoist, ... devFlags, // the subscription mode: listen, source, hoist, ...
-} = useAsyncState({
+  patchConfig, // patches the config related to the producer flags, // the subscription mode: listen, source, hoist, ... devFlags, // the subscription mode: listen, source, hoist, ... onChange, // Register `events.change` relative to the current subscription that will called when state changes onSubscribe, // Register `events.subscribe` relative to the current subscription } = useAsyncState({
   key, // the subscription key or the definition key lane, // the lane instance to use